XTB S.A.: AMF fine

 In November 2021, France's Financial Markets Authority (AMF) imposed a €300,000 fine on XTB, citing multiple compliance failures.
 The regulator found that between 2013 and 2020, the company had promoted CFDs to non-professional clients in France and published misleading advertisements, without sufficiently warning about the high risks involved.
 On at least one occasion, XTB reportedly did not inform its French clients about a technical problem that interfered with proper order execution.

 Regulatory issues in Brazil

 In May 2023, XTB faced regulatory scrutiny in Brazil when the Comissão de Valores Mobiliários (CVM), Brazil's financial regulator, issued a stop order against XTB International Limited.
 According to the CVM, XTB was actively marketing and offering brokerage services to Brazilian investors without holding the necessary regulatory license required under Brazilian law.
 The regulator ordered XTB to immediately cease all unauthorized solicitation and warned of imposing daily fines if the company failed to comply.
+In October 2025, XTB said it had received regulatory approval in Brazil in February 2025 but was reconsidering its plans to enter the market, citing "protectionist measures".

+Cyberattacks and platform outage (2025)

+In mid-2025, Polish media reported cases in which cybercriminals gained access to some XTB client accounts and used rapid transactions in illiquid stocks to generate losses for the victims.
+XTB stated that the incidents affected about 0.017% of its clients and that none of the affected accounts had two-factor authentication (2FA) enabled.
+In July–August 2025, XTB said it would reimburse clients who lost money due to cyberattacks and expanded account security measures, including making 2FA mandatory for all clients.

+On 5 November 2025, XTB reported a platform incident that prevented some clients from modifying or closing certain CFD positions for several hours and temporarily suspended CFD trading while fixes were implemented.
+According to the company, the issue affected about 0.4% of roughly 25 million CFD positions and was caused by a technological limitation in a system component; functionality was restored later the same day.

+KNF fine for MiFID II (2026)

+In March 2026, the Polish Financial Supervision Authority (KNF) fined XTB PLN 20 million (about $5.5 million) for breaches of MiFID II conduct-of-business and investor protection requirements related to the sale of CFDs.
+The regulator faulted the broker for inadequate client checks for complex instruments, including deficiencies in appropriateness and suitability assessments, conflict-of-interest issues linked to a promoted "HOT list" of instruments, and providing incomplete or misleading information about the risks and costs of CFDs.
+Investor concerns over possible further KNF scrutiny of XTB's CFD business, the company's main source of revenue from financial instruments, coincided with a drop of more than 8% in its shares on 27 May 2026.
+XTB sought reconsideration of the decision, but on 28 August 2026 the KNF upheld the PLN 20 million fine in a final administrative decision.